Saturday, April 9, 2011

 1984: Irene Cara won the Oscar for Best Original Song From a Motion Picture with her phenomenal "Flashdance".

-1988: The Pet Shop Boys began three weeks on top in the UK with "Heart".
+1988: The Pet Shop Boys began three weeks on top in the U.K. with "Heart".

 1988: Whitney Houston spent a second week atop the Adult Contemporary chart with "Where Do Broken Hearts Go".

-1988: Dave Prater of Sam & Dave ("Soul Man") died in a traffic accident when his car hit a tree in Syracuse, Georgia on the way to his mother's house.
+1988: Dave Prater of Sam & Dave ("Soul Man") died in a traffic accident at the age of 50 when his car hit a tree in Syracuse, Georgia on the way to his mother's house.

 1989: Bill Wyman of the Rolling Stones announced he was getting married to 19-year old Mandy Smith, saying the two had been dating for six years.
+Wyman knew that women with any more intelligence or maturity would have said "No!".

-1988: Billy Ocean roared into #1 with "Get Outta My Dreams, Get Into My Car".
+1988: Billy Ocean roared into #1 with "Get Outta' My Dreams, Get Into My Car".

-1990: Billy Idol released "Cradle of Love".
+1990: Billy Idol released the single "Cradle Of Love".

-1994: Pantera debuted at #1 on the album chart with Far Beyond Driven.
+1994: Pantera debuted at #1 on the Album chart with Far Beyond Driven.
 Bonnie Raitt almost matched that with a debut at #2 with Longing in Their Hearts.

-1994: Bruce Springsteen had one of his only Top 10 songs not on the Born in the U.S.A. album, "Streets of Philadelphia", which moved in on this date.
+1994: Bruce Springsteen had one of his only Top 10 songs not on the Born in the U.S.A. album, "Streets Of Philadelphia", which moved in on this date.

 1997: The members of Soundgarden announced that they were breaking up.